FuelLabs/sway-libs/README.md

 ```

 > **Note**
 > This may take a while depending on your hardware, future improvements to Sway will decrease build times.
-Once this has been run once, indiviual test projects may be built on their own to save time.
+After this has been run once, indiviual test projects may be built on their own to save time.

 Run the tests: